 Non-eclipse activities around Junín de los Andes

 Junín de los Andes is very close to two entrances to Lanin National Park.
-Created in 1937 with the 12,388 foot (3,776 meter) active Lanin Volcano as its centerpiece, the park is also home to lakes, trails, and forests of lenga, conifer, and pehuen trees.
+Created in 1937 with the 12,388-foot (3,776 meter) active Lanin Volcano as its centerpiece, the park is also home to lakes, trails, and forests of lenga, conifer, and pehuen trees.

 The Tromen entrance to Lanin National Park does not require an entry fee and is located about 35 miles (60 km) from Junín (the last 6 miles/10 km are on gravel).
 There’s a ranger station, a basic campground, bathrooms (though they weren’t working when we were there), and Wi-Fi.
 A border crossing with Chile is located less than 1.5 miles (2 km) from the ranger station.
-Though many trails were still closed when we were there in early October, we were able to walk the 2 mile (3 km) Lanin Volcano North Face trail which is a gently sloping, clear trail that you can extend over a rocky area to get even close to the base of the volcano.
+Though many trails were still closed when we were there in early October, we were able to walk the 2-mile (3 km) Lanin Volcano North Face trail which is a gently sloping, clear trail that you can extend over a rocky area to get even close to the base of the volcano.
 Allow at least 1.5 hours roundtrip.

 At the Huechulafuen entry to the Lanin National Park visitors have to pay a 400 ARS (about US$7) entry fee per person that’s good for just one day, though when we entered the park in the morning no one was at the entry station to collect a fee so we just drove in.
 To reach this entrance we drove about 30 minutes from Junín to reach the ranger station.
 Then we drove on a good dirt road within the park for another hour to reach Puerto Canoa on Lake Huechulafquen.

-Along the way, we passed many farmsteads inside the park with fences and livestock and buildings.
+Along the way, we passed many farmsteads inside the park with fences, livestock, and ranch buildings.
 These are Mapuche communities that were allowed to keep their land and homes after the area was turned into a park.
 Today, many of them run camping areas (these get more developed and nicer the closer you get to Puerto Canoa) and some cabins.
 There are also a couple of hotels and restaurants inside the park around Puerto Canoa.
 NOTE: The final 6 miles (10 km) leading to Puerto Canoa is the narrowest and roughest stretch of road and it can get backed up with traffic in high season.

 Some trails were still closed when we were in this part of Lanin National Park in October, but we were able to walk to the El Saltillo Waterfall.
 We reached the trailhead to the waterfall after a 20-minute drive beyond Puerto Canoa (follow the signs).
 The sloping, well-marked dirt, gravel, and stone trail covers about half a mile (800 meters) each way, gaining 300 feet (90 meters) to reach nearly the top of the falls.
 Some short stretches near the top are steep.

-From a misty viewpoint very close to the El Saltillo Waterfall, we could admire its 85 foot (25 meter) drop down a steep creek.
+From a misty viewpoint very close to the El Saltillo Waterfall, we could admire its 85-foot (25 meter) drop down a steep creek.
 The water eventually runs into Lake Huechulafquen.
 We did this walk in 45 minutes round trip even though the sign at the trailhead inexplicably said it would take nearly two hours to do the hike.
 Allow 30 minutes up and 30 minutes down at a moderate pace.

 Another great thing to do in this part of Lanin National Park is the 2-hour tour on the crystal-clear waters of Lake Huchulafquen onboard the Catamarán José Julián (1,000 ARS or about US$16 pp).
 The 60-seat catamaran, which was named for a local fisherman, is very comfortable, warm, and stable and is a great way to see the lake and the lakeshore as an onboard guide (Spanish only) talks about local flora, fauna, and natural features including a section of lakeshore covered by a lava flow.